hongyanz/multibranch/README.md

 # Deep-Neural-Networks-with-Multi-Branch-Architectures-Are-Less-Non-Convex

-This is the code for the paper "Deep Neural Networks with Multi-Branch Architectures Are Less Non-Convex".
+This is the code for the paper "Deep Neural Networks with Multi-Branch Architectures Are Less Non-Convex" which is to appear in AISTATS 2019.

 The code is written in python and requires numpy, torch, torchvision and the tqdm library.